RabbitGray/datagrid/readme.md

 -   Grid features include pagination, sorting, and inline editing.
 Searching can be added.
 -   Grid uses SQL_CALC_FOUND_ROWS, limit + offset for efficiency and low memory usage on large datasets
 -   Built-in validation, error reported next to input
--   i18n/internationalization enabled.
-See i18n/template.php if want to submit your county + language file.
 -   Lightweight; a single class====================================